ItzCrazyKns/Obs-Studio-Installer/README.md

 ## Supported installations

-List of supported installation setups for panel and Wings (installations supported by this installation script).
+List of supported installation setups for panel and Wings (installations supported by this installation script

-### Supported panel operating systems and webservers

 | Operating System | Version | support            |
 | ---------------- | ------- | ------------------ |